 When I was at gametrailers forums, Goldeneye was more often than not a bone of contention during console and PC fanboys slugfests.
 It was the preferred target for PC elitists to pick on when condemning the legacy and legitimacy of console FPSs.
 With so much conviction and zeal in their utterances, you could be forgiven for being taken in by their rhetoric.
 But closer investigation into the evolution of FPSs does not paint the picture that one side would want you to believe in.

 The major flaws honed in were the controls, its frame rate and its lack of customisation.
 For PC gamers, those factors are generally king when deciding what perks a PC game has over a console game, especially an FPS game.
-An FPS can't be called a good FPS without decent controls and Goldeneye's fiddly analogue stick is nowhere near the mark set by the keyboard/mouse combination, and the auto aim feature's existence was purely to compensate its ineptitude.
+An FPS can't be called a good FPS without decent controls and Goldeneye's fiddly analogue stick control scheme is nowhere near the mark set by the keyboard/mouse combination, and the auto aim feature's existence was purely to compensate its ineptitude.
 Even though the multiplayer provided split-screen capabilities it still comes up short against what the PC offered, especially Quake, but given that it was an afterthought, it was never going to be displayed as its showpiece.

 Those things aside, it did everything else right.
 For a brief moment, it was the most sophisticated and realistic shooter at the time even when pitted against the PC big hitters.
 Sniper zoom-in ability, interchangeable dual akimbo weaponry, stealth-oriented gameplay, locational damage with realistic reactions, gun reloading animation, headshots...Sure, some of these alleged innovations were already done in FPSs that came before it such as Marathon, Terminator: Future Shock, Team Fortress, Outlaws etc. But Goldeneye combined and turned those gimmicky and non-essential elements into essential ingredients of the FPS experience.